Boyd Holbrook biography

 In 2016, he headed to the desert in the Western Jane Got a Gun, playing the role of Vic Owen alongside Natalie Portman, Joel Edgerton and Ewan McGregor.

-More recently, he starred in Boomtown, Cardboard Boxer, and the mystery film Morgan with Kate Mara and Jennifer Jason Leigh.
+More recently, he starred in Boomtown, Cardboard Boxer, the mystery film Morgan with Kate Mara and Jennifer Jason Leigh, and the action drama Logan (2017) with Hugh Jackman.

 Boyd, who also plays the banjo and guitar and has lived in Paris and Berlin in the past, has said that his childhood dream was to become an architect.